Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - AWS Snowball Edge Developer Guide

 We recommend that you use only one method at a time to read and write data to a local bucket on an AWS Snowball Edge device.
 Using both the file interface and the Amazon S3 adapter on the same bucket at the same time can result in read/write conflicts.

 For AWS services to work properly on a Snowball Edge, you must allow the ports for the services.
-For details, see Ports Required to Use AWS Services on an AWS Snowball Edge Device.
+For details, see Port requirements for AWS services on a Snowball Edge.

 Downloading and installing the AWS CLI version 1.16.14 for use with the Amazon S3 adapter